obulka/blink_raymarch/README.md

 ### ray_march

 This gizmo renders the scene using a ray marching algorithm, with support for hdri image based lighting.
+You can inptut a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

 ## References
 - https://iquilezles.org/articles/distfunctions/